algorandfoundation/xGov/Proposals/xgov-119.md

 ### Ownership of Deliverables & Intellectual Property

-The deliverables and related intellectual property (IP) will be fully owned by Winton Nathan-Roberts, who reserves the right to do anything with the property as permitted by law.
-To the best of our knowledge, the current IP isn't conflicting with any patents.
+The deliverables and any related novel intellectual property (IP) will be fully owned by Winton Nathan-Roberts, who reserves the right to do anything with the property as permitted by law.
+To the best of our knowledge, the IP isn't conflicting with any patents.
 The intellectual property and deliverables might undergo ownership transfers, leading to possible rebranding or integration with other companies or products.
-For instance, Zorkin could be renamed and associated with a different product the author is affiliated with under similar ownership changes.
+For instance, Zorkin could be renamed and associated with a different product the author is affiliated with undergoing similar ownership changes.
 Zorkin, described by the proposal, is a commercial endeavour with the aim to profit.

+### Intellectual Property Clarity

+The following is an argument as to why we think the Zorkin IP is safe to use and unlikely to encounter any disputes due to IP infringement.
+In particular, whether it is okay that Zorkin is similar in concept to ZK-Login by Mysten Labs, sharing some degree of design overlap.
+The following should not be construed as legal advice, is not written by a legal professional and is accurate to the best of our knowledge.

+- Zorkin isn't a clone of any other solution.
+It is inspired by other solutions and makes several innovations
+- Currently there are no known patents or pending-patents for similar ideas
+- Several unpatented designs exist, including [Snark JWT Verify](https://github.com/TheFrozenFire/snark-jwt-verify) & [zkOauth](https://github.com/0xrishabh/zkOauth).
+These designs are over a year old suggesting the idea of using ZK-SNARKs for OAuth/OIDC transaction authorization is unpatentable
+- ZK-Login is described and implemented by Mysten Labs in an Open-Source codebase with an [APLv2](https://www.apache.org/licenses/LICENSE-2.0) license, and documentation that's covered by [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en)
+- By the superposition of these licenses, APLv2 offers free use of any novel ideas conveyed in the codebase.
+The code itself is a detailed description of algorithms & systems, including ZK-Login

+Should any IP infringement dispute occur, or is predicted to occur, Zorkin will do anything it can to respect the law including preemptively shutting any public facing service with advanced notice per its Terms of Service.

 ### Self-Custodial Definition